Sherry Malik: Actor

 In 1983, Malik made his debut in Tina; he appeared alongside Mohammad Ali, Babra Sharif, Waseem Abbas and Faisal Rehman.
 The film was received well at the box office and, as a platinum jubilee hit, further boosted Sherry's career.

-In 1986, he featured in BeQarar, alongside Babra Sharif, Zamurrad and Faisal Rehman.
+In 1986, he featured in Beqarar, alongside Babra Sharif, Zamurrad and Faisal Rehman.
 It was written by Syed Noor, directed by Hassan Askari, and produced by Riaz Gul Agha.
 The film was a silver jubilee at the box office.

 The following year in 1987 he starred in patriotic film Himat Wala along with Izhar Qazi and Rangeela.
-The film was a success and a sliver jubilee at the box office, and his on-screen chemistry with Qazi was very well received by the critics.
+The film was a success and a silver jubilee at the box office, and his on-screen chemistry with Qazi was very well received by the critics.
 This led to Malik being dubbed as the "macho man", a journalistic phrase that was prevalent in the 1980s and became a metaphor for toughness, rebellion, and the anti-establishment disposition of an entire generation.

 In 1988, he appeared in romantic film Hangama alongside Kaveeta, Sabeeta, Rangeela and Asif Khan, which was a silver jubilee film at the box office.

-In 1989, he appeared in Shani, a Pakistani's first science fiction film, directed by Saeed Rizvi and starring Babra Sharif, Asif Khan, Tamanna Begum, Sabiha Khanum, Nayyar Sultana and Mohammad Ali.
+In 1989, he appeared in Shani, Pakistan's first science fiction film, directed by Saeed Rizvi and starring Babra Sharif, Asif Khan, Tamanna Begum, Sabiha Khanum, Nayyar Sultana and Mohammad Ali.
 The film is famous for its special effects; it was the first time such effects were seen in Pakistan.

 The same year he appeared in Mohabbat Ho To Aisi Ho.
 The film was based upon Razia Butt's novel Shabbo.
 He starred alongside Mohammad Ali, Zeba, Gori and Nayyar Sultana.
 The film was a silver jubilee at the box office.
 Malik portrayed the role of Zeba's husband, who had become separated from her sober husband.
-Mohammad Ali and his acting was praised by the critics.
+Mohammad Ali and his acting were praised by the critics.